top of page

 The official Noise Abatement Society 'John Connel Awards 2024' banner.
 It is purple with the aforementioned text in white.
 It features an image of big ben in a lighter purple colour, and a curving wave around big ben, which is coloured with a variety of purples, pinks and oranges

 We at Sustainable Acoustics are pleased to share that we have been shortlisted in the soundscape category for the John Connell ‘Noise Oscars’ awards!
+Here is a summary of what we did to deserve it.

 Learn more about this ground-breaking project in the remainder of this post!